wdl339/chfs/docs/lab1/lab1.md

 ### Part 2A: Inode and Inode Manager

 In Part 2A, you will implement the Inode Manager of the Inode Layer.
+<font color=red size=4>Important: Note that the block layout of this lab is slightly different from the layout you learned in class!!!</font>
+Please check below for more details.

 We have implemented the structure of the Inode.
 You may refer to `src/include/metadata/inode.h` and `src/metadata/inode.cc` for the definition of class `Inode`.
 In this lab, the layout of one inode fits exactly in a single block.
 This will simplify your implementation.